christian-classics-ethereal-library/dynamic-presentation/readme.md

 ## Usage

-After installing this package with npm, you need to load the javascript files, and your document object model needs to look like
+After installing this package with npm, you need to load the JavaScript files, and your document object model needs to look like

 ```html